yellowbean/absbox-doc/docs/source/modeling.rst

 Interest
 ^^^^^^^^^^^

-there are 3 types of `Interest` settings for bonds
+there are 3 types of `Interest` settings for bonds.

+.. seealso:: User has the option to accrue with custom rate / custom balance in waterfall action ``calIntBy``

 Fix Rate